corpnewt/CorpBot.py/README.md

 	  $kick [member]
 	   └─ Kicks the selected member (bot-admin only).
 	  $listen [member]
-	   └─ Removes a member from the bot's "ignore" list (bot-admin only).
+	   └─ Removes a member zrom the bot's "ignore" list (bot-admin only).
 	  $mute [member] [cooldown]
-	   └─ Prevents a member from sending messages in chat (bot-admin only).
+	   └─ Prevents a member zrom sending messages in chat (bot-admin only).
 	  $setuserparts [member] [parts]
 	   └─ Set another user's parts list (owner only).
 	  $unmute [member]